zhulik/pips/README.md

   - Filter: Keep only items that match a predicate
   - Batch: Group items into batches of a specified size
   - Flatten: Expand slices into individual items
+  - Each: Apply a function to each item without changing the item

 ## Basic Usage